kubescape/kubescape.io/docs/docs/operator/bill-of-behavior/quickstart.md

 We published a *"harmless"* demo of [`log4shell`](https://github.com/k8sstormcenter/bob/tree/main/example/log4j-chain) — a `frontend → java-backend → postgres` deployment, while mocking the `external payload` and the `exfiltration domain`.

-The standard chaining injects a `jndi` string via http, that gets resolved to an `ldap` server, from which a `jar` file is downloaded that drops into a shell, our chain continues to connect to postgres via `psql` and to exfiltrate the `base32` encoded stolen data.
+The attack-chain injects a `JNDI` via http-header, that gets resolved via an `ldap` server, to download a `jar` file is downloaded into the running jvm to spawn a shell.
+Our chain continues to connect to postgres via `psql` and to exfiltrate the `base32` encoded stolen DB-data via DNS.

 !!! note "What you need"